 If companies say they’re “sustainable,” but can’t be specific, it’s likely because they don’t have much to say.

-6. Remember to refuse the things you always mean to refuse at home.
+8. Refuse the things you always mean to refuse at home.

 This point is back-to-basics: One of the simplest, cheapest things we can do, as consumers, to make businesses operate more sustainably is also one of the hardest to actually remember.
 (At least for me.)